iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Overview

 Suppliers have the ability to update the status of their orders, as well as get the latest orders via the iQmetrix Supplier Orders API.
-The dropship order ID needed to update order status is retrieved through the Order Feed, which is encoded as atom+xml.
+The dropship order ID needed to update order status is retrieved through the Order Feed, which is encoded as `atom+xml`.

 ### Order Status